sakosy/arch_katas_2021/README.md

 **AR4**

-*- What we should measure?*
+- * What we should measure?*

 	FF4.1 Number of application instances grows up when the number of requests (users, integrated systems requests) grows up.

 	FF4.2 Number of application instances fall down when the number of requests (users, integrated systems requests) falls down.

 	FF4.3 The Latency in any synchronous requests to any API/Data Store/Message Queue dos not exceeded 20% in 95% percentile in 5 min. intervals.

 	FF4.4 The percentage of invalid responces (http code not equal 200) not exceeded 20% in 95% percentile in 5 min. intervals.

-*- How we can measure?*
+- *How we can measure?*

 On the "TEST" environment: